AgileEhsan/mess/README.md

 ### Enquire

 [MESS](http://http://mess.org) is an amazing program that emulate pretty much every home system that ever existed.
 The only hickup is that it can be a bit complicated to setup and a lot of the helpers softwares gravitating around it are imperfect or incomplete.
-Many friends always ask me to it up for them and I got tired to maintain these installations.
+Many friends always ask me to set it up for them and I got tired to maintain these installations.
 Git version control seemed to be a good way for me to distribute the setup and have my friend update it easily.

 ### Install